boris-yegorov-8/tispr.github.io/source/_posts/2015-07-22-blogging-with-octopress.markdown

 categories: Octopress
 author: Alex Voitau
 ---
-Octopress is a nice and simple blogging platform.
-Official documentation is great, includes examples and tutorials: http://octopress.org/docs/.
-The purpose of this article is to give a quick reference to commands that cover some basic worfklows.
-Setup of Octopress is described at http://octopress.org/docs/setup/ and is not covered here.
+Octopress is an intuitive and simple blogging platform.
+The official documentation includes numerous examples and tutorials: http://octopress.org/docs.
+The purpose of this article is to give a quick reference to commands that cover some basic workflows.

+The setup of Octopress is described here: http://octopress.org/docs/setup/ and will not be covered in this article.

 ## Editorial workflow
 With a basic and probably common setup with GitHub you will have: